animeavi/twoot/README.md

 ## Background

 I started twoot when [tootbot](https://github.com/cquest/tootbot) stopped working.
-Tootbot relies on rss feeds from https://twitrss.me that broke when Twitter refreshed their web UI in July 2019.
+Tootbot relied on RSS feeds from https://twitrss.me that broke when Twitter refreshed their web UI in July 2019.